Temporall Ltd respects your privacy and is committed to protecting your personal data

 - The right to data portability (obtaining a copy of your personal data, which is processed using automated means, to re-use with another service or organisation);

-If you have any cause for complaint about our use of your personal data, please contact us using the details provided in section 11 and We will do our best to solve the problem for you.
+If you have any cause for complaint about our use of your personal data, please contact us using the details provided in section 12 and we will do our best to solve the problem for you.

-Depending upon your use of our Site and/or our products and services, we may collect, use, store and transfer some or all of the following personal data:
+Depending upon your use of our Site, we may collect, use, store and transfer some or all of the following personal data:

 - Business/company name;